35. Aircraft Performance Collection¶

 Merge collected Aircraft Performancein the main menu and copy all values in the dialog.
 See Aircraft Performance Merge for more information on merging.

-- Edit the aircraft performance data (Editing Aircraft Performance) and adjust the numbers to your liking or flying habits.
+- Edit the aircraft performance data ( Aircraft Performance Edit) and adjust the numbers to your liking or flying habits.

 Do not forget to add at least sufficient reserve fuel.
 Otherwise you will run out of fuel at destination if you rely on this plan.